gaqzi/py-gocd/README.rst

 I've chosen to use Python and version 2.6.6 and newer as my target platform, with no external dependencies, to make it really straightforward to install/run on RHEL6 and other similar *stable* distributions.
-Python 3 is currently not supported but I want to support it.

 This library was created to support `a Go CLI`__, to handle some common scenarios you as an admin or advanced user would do.